AndriousSolutions/mvc_pattern/README.md

 the **build()** function.
 Done!
 (Note, you will find the 'source code' for this example in this package's [test](https://github.com/AndriousSolutions/mvc_pattern/tree/master/test) folder.)

-With that, there's now a separation of ‘the Interface’ and ‘the data’ as it’s intended with the MVC architecture.
+With that, there's now a separation of ‘the Interface’ and ‘the data’ as intended with the MVC architecture.
 The **build()** function serves as 'the View.'
-It is concerned solely with the ‘look and feel’ of the app’s interface—‘how’ things are displayed.
+It's concerned solely with the ‘look and feel’ of the app’s interface—‘how’ things are displayed.
 While it is the Controller that determines 'what’ is displayed.
-The Controller is also concerned with 'how' the app interacts with the user.
+The Controller is also concerned with 'how' the app interacts with the user, and so it's involved in the app's event handling.

 What data does the View display?
 It doesn’t know nor does it care!
 It ‘talks to’ the Controller instead.
 Again, it is the Controller that determines ‘what’ data